German level 4

 - Written examination 35% - A two-hour written examination at the end of the Spring term

-- Oral examination 30% - A 20-minute oral examination at the end of the course
+- Oral examination 30% - A 20-minute oral examination at the end of the module

-- 6 ECTS points awarded on successful completion of the course.
+- 7.5 ECTS points awarded on successful completion of the module.

 - Available to take for credit towards your degree where your department allows.
 Also available for extra-credit.